Idris Elba: Interests

 Elba has said that he is spiritual but not religious.
-He is a lifelong supporter of his local football team Arsenal FC.
+He is a lifelong supporter of his local football team Arsenal.
 In January 2025, he revealed that he had stopped eating meat around six months prior.

 In 2015, as part of his Discovery Channel miniseries Idris Elba: No Limits, Elba broke the land speed record for the Pendine Sands "Flying Mile" course.
-He hosted The Best FIFA Football Awards at the London Palladium on 23 October 2017, during which he took a selfie of "the best team in the world" which included Lionel Messi, Cristiano Ronaldo, and Neymar.
+He hosted The Best FIFA Football Awards at the London Palladium on 23 October 2017, during which he took a selfie of "the best team in the world" which included Lionel Messi, Cristiano Ronaldo and Neymar.

-In a 2019 podcast, Elba said that he is trying to quit social media because it made him depressed.
+In a 2019 podcast, Elba said that he was trying to quit social media because it made him depressed.

 Elba has discussed his experience with dyslexia making it difficult to read scripts, which led him to help develop a tool that allows for audio script reading.

-Acting credits and accolades
+Filmography

+Idris Elba first rose to prominence on television, playing the financially astute Baltimore drug trafficker Russell "Stringer" Bell on the HBO crime drama The Wire (2002–2004) and the brilliant but self-destructive detective DCI John Luther on the BBC One series Luther (2010–2019), the latter earning him a Golden Globe Award and four Emmy nominations.
+His other television work includes a recurring role as Charles Miner on the NBC sitcom The Office (2009), the lead in the Apple TV+ thriller Hijack (2023), and the comedy series In the Long Run (2018–2020), which he created and produced.
+On film, his most acclaimed roles include the warlord Commandant in Beasts of No Nation (2015), for which he won a Screen Actors Guild Award, and the title role in Mandela: Long Walk to Freedom (2013) which earned him a Golden Globe nomination; he is also widely known as Heimdall across the Marvel Cinematic Universe (2011–2022).
+His other notable films include 28 Weeks Later (2007), American Gangster (2007), Prometheus (2012), Pacific Rim (2013), Star Trek Beyond (2016), Molly's Game (2017), The Dark Tower (2017), Fast & Furious Presents: Hobbs & Shaw (2019), The Suicide Squad (2021), The Harder They Fall (2021), and A House of Dynamite (2025).
+He has also done voice work in films including Zootopia (2016), The Jungle Book (2016), and the Sonic the Hedgehog films (2022, 2024), and made his feature directorial debut with Yardie (2018).
+In video games, he played the spy Solomon Reed in Cyberpunk 2077's expansion Phantom Liberty (2023), a performance nominated for Best Performance at The Game Awards.